BragmaDev/snippetbin/README.md

 - One or more upper case letters
 - One or more numbers
 - One or more of the following special characters: ~`!@#$%^&*()-_+={}[]|;:"<>,.\/?

+After registering, log in with the email and password of the registered account.
+To post a snippet, type or paste it into the text field on the front page and press the "post snippet" button.
+The page should reload and show the new post.
+The bottom of the post contains the username of its author, buttons for upvoting and downvoting (NOTE: after voting, users can only change their votes and not remove them), the post's rating (all votes summed), and the button to open its comments.
+On the bottom of the front page there is a pagination element that can be used to switch between pages of posts if there are more than 10.

+By clicking on the "comments" button, the user can read, post, and vote comments.